UMN-Kernel-Object/ukoos/doc/getting-started/windows.md

 ![vscode extension](../img/vscode-extension.png)

-git clone ukoOS (`git clone https://github.com/UMN-Kernel-Object/ukoos`), open the folder in Visual Studio Code.
-Follow any installation prompts that pop up.
-It should prompt you to `reopen in Dev Container.` If not, press `Ctrl` + `Shift` + `P` and type 'Reopen in Dev Container`.
+git clone ukoOS (`git clone https://github.com/UMN-Kernel-Object/ukoos`), open the folder in Visual Studio Code, and follow any installation prompts that pop up.
+It should prompt you to `reopen in Dev Container`, If not, press `Ctrl` + `Shift` + `P` and type 'Reopen in Dev Container`.

 You are now in the ukoOS Dev Container.